lupyuen/pinetime-rust-mynewt/rust/app/src/flutter.md

 1. When prompted to open the cloned repository, click `Open`

-1. When prompted get missing packages, click `Get Packages`
+1. When prompted to get missing packages, click `Get Packages`

 Check this video for the steps to download the source code for our Flutter app...